momokiss/BAIDU_WEB/README.md

 # Glossary

 ### Event
 Juster’s contract data structure, consisting of a bunch of parameters and associated with some off-chain event through an on-chain oracle’s data feed.
-Each Juster’s Event has two possible outcomes S and ̅S that is determi
+Each Juster’s Event has two possible outcomes S and ̅S that is determined using the oracle data.

+### Bet
+An on-chain operation that represents a bet of a certain amount of tez on one of an Event’s outcomes.

+#